Zach-K408/spring_damper_optimization/README.md

 for the best handling performance while regular passenger vehicles require the most comfortable option while maintaining safety.

-The objective of this repository is to optimize the spring stiffness and damping coefficients of a passive suspension system.
-The passive suspension system is modelled using the following quarter-car model and random road input profile _u_.
+The objective of this repository is to optimize the spring stiffness and damping coefficients of a passive suspension system, which is modelled using the following quarter-car model and random road input profile _u_.

 <p align='center'>
   <img width=250px src='https://github.com/Zach-K408/spring_damper_optimization/assets/99453467/64d619fc-869a-4148-ba42-197f8e1f619f' />